-A combination of a small number of people + software + servers and robots.
+We are using a combination of a small number of people + software + servers and robots.

 We are promoting a new era of company management.

-I hope to share some of that process with you in this section.
+I hope to share some of the process in this section.

-It's everywhere in the world.
+They are everywhere in the world.
 And pens are everywhere, too.

 In just a few tens of seconds, you can create a sense of discomfort in the person you are talking to, with the Japanese world view of cranes and your unfamiliar name in kanji.

 There is a moment when something that was too common and too familiar to be "there" becomes "there".